Wild Nothing’s Jack Tatum reflects on ‘Gemini’ ten years on | NME

 “So grateful for everything this album has done for me and for all the people and places it’s brought me to.
 Forever humbled and proud of the amount of people that have made this record a part of their lives.
 I really can’t thank you enough!”

-For Tatum, ‘Gemini’ is something of a time capsule, which “so perfectly encapsulates a certain time in my life that it honestly scares me a bit.”
+For Tatum, ‘Gemini’ is something of a time capsule, which he said “so perfectly encapsulates a certain time in my life that it honestly scares me a bit.”

 “It’s such a rare thing to have this kind of living document of your youth and I think that’s what Gemini will always be for me: a part of my life that is at once both so familiar and so unrecognisable,” he wrote.